Skip to content

 A Look at White

 In western cultures, we often think of brides.
 Yet white can also mean mourning and death in some cultures, mimicking the pallor of a corpse.
+Also, considering that hair often turns white when we’re a lot older, it can also be a reminder of the grave.

 Or maybe someone just needs to get outside more often…?
 Yeah.
 That person would be me.

-Do You Want More of the Color Theory?
+Do You Want More of Color Theory?

 Color Explorations